 *** The easiest way is to buy a can of coconut milk and leave it in the fridge.
 You will see how a somewhat solid cream will form at the top.

-Keywords: vegan, gluten-free, dairy-free, vegetarian, paleo, cheesecake, no bake, coconut, healthy, snack, easy, easy recipe, eat healthy, easy to make, healthy food, fruit, healthy brunch
+Keywords: vegan, gluten-free, dairy-free, vegetarian, paleo, cheesecake, no bake, easy recipe, healthy food

 Claudia Canu is a former junk and sugar addict transformed into a Health Motivator with a master’s degree in Nutrition and Dietetics.
 She has created this website not only to share her “Journey to her Healthy Forties” but also to help other busy women with basic knowledge about nutrition and who don’t love cooking, to live a healthier life and achieve big goals.